arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 - [Arduino IDE 1.8.10+](https://www.arduino.cc/en/software), [Arduino IDE 2.0+](https://www.arduino.cc/en/software), or [Arduino Web Editor](https://create.arduino.cc/editor)
 - If you choose an offline Arduino IDE, you must install the following libraries: `ArduinoRS485`, `ArduinoModbus`, and `Scheduler`.
 You can install these libraries via the Library Manager of the Arduino IDE.
-- The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the provided sketch in later section.
-The Ethernet connection is also an available connectivity option.
+- The [Arduino Cloud](https://create.arduino.cc/iot/things) will be required to perform remote actuation and status monitoring via Wi-Fi® connectivity using the sketch provided in the following section.
+The Ethernet connection is also available as a connectivity option to leverage Arduino IoT Cloud applications.
 The Arduino Cloud account is free and is needed to access its features.

 ## Tank Level Monitoring Model Setup